 As much as I like adventure, I am an adult.
 An adult with a family, a kid, and lots of opportunities that come with all of it—I also have responsibilities.
 I like to think I’m an informed, educated adult—most of the times.
 So, when my family and I decided to go to Hilton Head, South Carolina, I knew that I wanted to go parasailing.
 But, I wasn’t doing this adventure alone.
 My family was coming up with me as well so I had to listen to ‘logic’ even more and do some research.

 I did my homework.
-Then, ‘logic’ gave me the nod.
+Then, ‘logic’ gave me the thumbs-up.

 According to the Parasail Safety Council, a not-for-profit organization based out of Maitland Florida, representing the parasailing public, an average of 3 to 5 million people parasail per year.
 What brought me peace of mind, along with the high number of people who enjoy the sport (hey, isn’t it true if everyone’s doing it, it must be ok?) the PSC also mentions that “based on the statistics, parasailing is one of the safer outdoor thrill sport.”